danielwegener/xjc-immutable-plugin/README.md

 - removes all setter methods
 - creates a public constructor with all fields as parameters
 - creates a protected no-arg constructor, initializing fields with null (primitives with zero or false)
-- wraps all collection like parameters with Collection.unmodifiable. views
+- wraps all collection like parameters with Collection.unmodifiableX views
-- if a collection type field is null, a Collection.empty. is returned
+- if a collection type field is null, a Collection.emptyX is returned
+- TODO: if the ctor-argument type is a java.util.Date and the argument is not null, it will be copied with Dates copy-ctor